infinityworks/Policies/ISO-27001/databreach/readme.md

-# Data Breach Policy
+# Security Breach Policy

 Infinity Works (the “company”) collects, holds, processes, and shares personal data, a valuable asset that needs to be suitably protected.

 Every care is taken to protect personal data from incidents (either accidentally or deliberately) to avoid a data protection breach that could compromise security.

 Compromise of information, confidentiality, integrity, or availability may result in harm to individual(s), reputational damage, detrimental effect on service provision,legislative noncompliance, and/or financial costs.

+This policy describes a comprehensive approach to managing all types of security breach, including data-protection related breaches.

 ## Purpose